codacy/docs/docs/coverage-reporter/index.md

         We recommend that you set API tokens as environment variables.
 Check the documentation of your CI/CD platform on how to do this.

-1.  **If you're using Codacy Self-hosted** set the following environment variables to specify your Codacy instance URL and the Codacy Coverage Reporter version that's compatible with your Codacy instance:
+1.  **If you're using Codacy Self-hosted** set the following environment variables to specify your Codacy instance URL and the Codacy Coverage Reporter version that's compatible with Codacy Self-hosted {{extra.version}}:

     ```bash
     export CODACY_API_BASE_URL=<your Codacy instance URL>
-    export CODACY_REPORTER_VERSION=self-hosted-{{extra.version}}
+    export CODACY_REPORTER_VERSION=13.10.15
     ```

 1. Run Codacy Coverage Reporter **on the root of the locally checked out branch of your Git repository**, specifying the relative path to the coverage report to upload: